 A Schedule route works with appointment times (from your calendar, manually entered, or both) to help you fill in gaps and manage your time wisely.
 This route type should be chosen when starting with scheduled meetings.
 Routes are optimized by both appointment time and proximity to an existing stop.
 If meetings are too close or the route cannot be completed within designated work hours, the route cannot be run until the conflicts are resolved.

-To save a route, click the Disk (Save) icon at the top of the Routes sub-tab.
+1. Click the Save icon at the top of the Routes sub-tab.

-If this is a recurring route that will be run regularly and not on a particular day, choose Route Has No Date below the calendar.
+3. Click a date on the calendar to schedule the route for that day.
+The selected day is highlighted in green.
+If this is a recurring route that will be used regularly and not on a particular day, choose Route Has No Date below the calendar.

 If you would like to see a route from the past, switch the View from Upcoming to By Month.
 Arrows and the month name will help you navigate and locate older routes.